 The 43rd U.S. president's time in office was marked by extreme swings in public opinion that broke records on both ends.
-After the 9/11 attacks, Bush's approval rating peaked at 90%—the highest in Gallup history.
+After the 9/11 attacks, George W. Bush's approval rating peaked at 90%—the highest in Gallup history.
 But by the time he left office, they had plummeted to an abysmal 22%, the lowest final rating for an outgoing president in the history of the polling.
 Controversies that dogged Bush's presidency included Guantanamo Bay, Hurricane Katrina, and the unpopular war in Iraq.

 Susan B. Anthony

-Beginning with his in-your-face late-night show “Politically Incorrect” in the 1990s, where the whole idea was to say things that were unpopular at the time, left-leaning comedian Bill Maher has long courted controversy—it seems to be the fabric of his brand.
-It's hard to find an episode of his current HBO show “Real Time with Bill Maher” that doesn't produce a controversial clip, many of which turn into viral YouTube videos.
-Among his most famous controversies were interviewing alt-right figure Milo Yiannopoulos, claiming that “millions” of Muslims supported the Charlie Hebdo attacks, and using the N-word on TV, the latter of which came close to getting his show canceled.
+Beginning with his in-your-face late-night show "Politically Incorrect" in the 1990s, where the whole idea was to say unpopular things at the time, left-leaning comedian Bill Maher has long courted controversy—it seems to be the fabric of his brand.
+It's hard to find an episode of his current HBO show "Real Time with Bill Maher" that doesn't produce a controversial clip, many of which turn into viral YouTube videos.
+Among his most famous controversies were interviewing alt-right figure Milo Yiannopoulos, claiming that "millions" of Muslims supported the Charlie Hebdo attacks, and using the N-word on TV, the latter of which came close to getting his show canceled.